nagasella/esa/README.md

 my_updater * updater = (my_updater *) table.get_table_updater<TAG>();
 ```

+## Update order

+When calling ```table.update()```, the order in which updaters are processed is: first, all the entity updaters are processed, in order of insertion; then, all table updaters are processed, in order of insertion.

 ## Queries

 Queries can be defined in order to retrieve entities that satisfy a certain condition.
 Queries are defined as `bool` functions, and they take as paramters the `entity_table` on which they will work, as well as an entity ID.
 The query function is applied per-entity, and it should return `true` if the entity satisfies the query criteria, otherwise `false`.
 Here is an example of a query form the `colored-squares` example project, which finds all entities of `RED_SQUARE` type: